Veritius/bevy_stardust/README.md

 | `bevy_stardust_voip`      | Voice chat plugin        |
 | `bevy_stardust_replicate` | State replication plugin |

+## Notes
+`bevy_stardust` and its related crates were originally created for use in [Thalassophobia](https://github.com/veritius/thalassophobia).
+Features are mostly added as the need arises.
+However, feel free to ask for a feature by creating an issue on GitHub.

 ## License
 bevy_stardust is free and open source software.
 It's licensed under:
 * MIT License ([LICENSE-MIT](LICENSE-MIT) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))